-EQUALITY IMPACT ASSESSMENT (EQIA)
+EQUALITY IMPACT ASSESSMENT (EQIA) For Short-stay halting site for Gypsy/Travellers

 1. BACKGROUND

 Legislation provides General Duties, which require the Council as a public authority to have due regard to the need to eliminate unlawful discrimination and to promote equality of opportunity.